Are Your Hands Going Numb?

 sleep trainers to help.
 These are products which can be as simple as taping a tennis ball to your pajama back (to prevent rolling over and sleeping on your back).
 But more sophisticated electronic "alarm" devices are also available.

-Common Reason #2: Hands going numb due to carpal tunnel syndrome
+Common Reason #2: Carpal tunnel syndrome

 You’re also at high risk of getting carpal tunnel syndrome if you: